Format and Study Tips

 - During the test, students can pause the test and resume at any time and also skip questions and return to them later.

-- No outside material or devices will be allowed (books, notes, cell phones, iPads, laptops, flash-drives).
+- No outside material or devices will be allowed (books, notes, cell phones, iPads, tablets, flash-drives).

 - Hard-copy dictionaries only may be used (electronic dictionaries will not be allowed), subject to inspection by proctors.

-- Students must score 60% or better (30 correct answers) in order to pass.
+- Students must score 60% or better in order to pass.

 - Students may choose between 2 tests: